2008 United States presidential election in Kentucky

 The 2008 United States presidential election in Kentucky took place on November 4, 2008, and was part of the 2008 United States presidential election.
-Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters in Kentucky chose eight representatives to the Electoral College, or electors, who voted for president and vice president.

-Kentucky was won by Republican nominee John McCain by a 16.23% margin of victory.
-Prior to the election, all 17 news organizations considered this a state McCain would win, or otherwise a red state.
-In the primaries, Hillary Clinton slightly defeated McCain in hypothetical polls for the Bluegrass State.
-Once Barack Obama secured the Democratic nomination, Kentucky was reclassified as safe for the GOP.
-In the end, Kentucky voted for McCain with 57.40% of the vote.
+Kentucky was won by Republican nominee John McCain by a 16.22% margin of victory with 57.40% of the vote.
+Prior to the election, all sixteen news organizations handicapping the election considered it a state McCain would win, or otherwise a red state.
+Hillary Clinton had led McCain in hypothetical polls of the state during the Democratic primaries, but once Barack Obama secured the Democratic nomination Kentucky was reclassified as safe for the GOP.
 Obama did, however, improve on John Kerry's performance by two points.
-This was the first time since 1960 where Kentucky did not vote for the winning candidate in a presidential election.
-Additionally, this was only the second presidential election (after 1960) since the founding of the Republican Party that a Democrat was elected president without carrying the state.
-This was the first time ever in which Kentucky voted more Republican than neighboring Indiana.
-This was also the first time ever that Floyd and Knott Counties voted for the Republican candidate, as well as the first time since 1908 that Breathitt County voted for the Republican candidate.
-As such, Obama became the first Democrat to ever win the presidency without carrying any of Breathitt, Floyd, Knott, Ballard, Bath, or Fulton Counties.
+This was the first time since 1960 that Kentucky did not vote for the winning candidate in a presidential election.

-As of 2020, this remains the last time that a Democratic presidential nominee has won over 40% of the vote in Kentucky.
+This was the first time ever that Floyd County or Knott County voted for the Republican candidate, and the first time since 1908 that Breathitt County voted for the Republican candidate.
+Obama became the first Democrat ever to win the presidency without carrying numerous historically Democratic counties in the state, primarily in the Eastern Coalfield, Bluegrass, and Jackson Purchase regions.
+As of 2024, this remains the last time that a Democratic presidential nominee has won over 40% of the vote in Kentucky, and the last election in which Rowan County, Hancock County, Menifee County, Wolfe County, or Henderson County voted for the Democratic candidate.